silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 -  The detector position in space using the *FIT2D* coordinate system

 Right now, the geometry in the *ai* object is wrong.
-It may be easier to define it correctly using the *FIT2D* gerometry which uses pixels for the center coordinates (but the sample-detector distance is in milimeters.
+It may be easier to define it correctly using the *FIT2D* geometry which uses pixels for the center coordinates (but the sample-detector distance is in millimeters).

 .. code:: python